-The financial impact of riot damage can be devastating for property owners.
-According to recent data, property damage from civil unrest can range from thousands to hundreds of thousands of dollars per incident, depending on the extent of the damage and the property's location.
-Beyond immediate repair costs, landlords may face extended vacancy periods, increased insurance premiums, and the challenge of finding contractors during high-demand recovery periods.
+The financial impact of riot damage can be devastating.
+Property damage from civil unrest can range from thousands to hundreds of thousands of dollars per incident, depending on the extent of the damage and where the property sits.
+Beyond immediate repair costs, landlords may face extended vacancy periods, higher insurance premiums, and the challenge of finding contractors during busy recovery periods.

-While you can't predict when or where unrest might occur, you can take steps to minimize the impact.
-Steadily's landlord insurance includes riot and civil commotion coverage, giving you a financial safety net if your property is affected.
-But prevention is just as important.
+You can't predict when or where unrest might occur, but you can take steps to minimize the impact.
+A solid landlord insurance policy that includes riot and civil commotion coverage gives you a financial safety net if your property is affected.
+Prevention matters just as much, though.
 Here's how landlords can proactively protect their rental properties.

 Understanding riot coverage and legal requirements

-Before diving into protective measures, it's crucial to understand what constitutes riot damage and how it differs from other types of property damage.
+Before getting into protective measures, it helps to understand what counts as riot damage and how it differs from other types of property damage.
 Riot and civil commotion coverage typically includes damage caused by groups of people acting together in a violent or tumultuous manner.
-This can include vandalism, theft, fire damage, and structural damage resulting from crowd activities.
+That can mean vandalism, theft, fire damage, and structural damage resulting from crowd activity.

-Many standard property insurance policies exclude certain types of civil unrest damage, making specialized landlord insurance essential.
-The distinction between riot damage and terrorism is also important, as these may be covered under different policy provisions or require separate coverage entirely.
+Many standard property insurance policies exclude certain types of civil unrest damage, which makes specialized landlord insurance worth considering.
+The distinction between riot damage and terrorism also matters, since these may fall under different policy provisions or require separate coverage entirely.
+If you're unsure how your current policy handles this, it's worth calling your insurer and asking directly.
+Don't assume you're covered just because the policy doesn't say you're not.

-One of the most common ways rental properties are damaged during unrest is through forced entry.
-Doors are kicked in, windows shattered, and once inside, damage and theft can escalate.
-Older buildings, in particular, may have outdated locks or weak frames that are easy to breach.
+One of the most common ways rental properties get damaged during unrest is through forced entry.
+Doors get kicked in, windows shattered, and once someone is inside, damage and theft can escalate quickly.
+Older buildings are especially vulnerable because they often have outdated locks or weak door frames that are easy to breach.

-Strengthening entry points not only deters opportunistic looters but can also slow down or prevent property access entirely.
+Strengthening entry points deters opportunistic looters and can slow down or prevent access entirely.
+Even modest upgrades make a difference.

 - Install reinforced deadbolts and strike plates